Margam Castle – Murder & Ghosts!

 It was as we were setting up that something brushed across my arm, almost as if I had been stroked.
 I quickly got Kag to come over with a camera [see accompanying video], and indeed all the hair on the arm had lifted as if there was some source of static.

-Finally, with lights off, we settled in the darkness and waited to see if anybody from the other side wanted to interact.
+Finally, with the lights off, we settled in the darkness and waited to see if anybody from the other side wanted to interact.
 It wasn’t long before we were hearing sounds in the room with us.
 There was a subtle rustling as if almost akin to the swishing of a long dress.
 This sound was circling us in the room and was closely followed also by the sound of somebody breathing heavily.
-Strangely, was heard clearly by us, but was not picked up on the video.
-The taps on the table next to us and knocks to the side, which was picked up on the video, also put us strangely on edge.
+Strangely, was heard clearly by us but was not picked up on the video.
+The taps on the table next to us and knocks to the side, which were picked up on the video, also put us strangely on edge.
 But one sound really made us jump, and that was the sound in the room behind us of a pebble or small rock being thrown.
 Something we were later to find out was a regular happening in that area of the building.

 We conducted a brief ghost box session and appeared to get a couple of interesting responses, not least a voice (almost electronic) saying ‘Bastard’.
 Why interesting?
 Because it sounded like Kag’s voice, as if she was being mimicked.